Studying Classifier(-Free) Guidance From a Classifier-Centric Perspective: Experiment Details

 For the 2D fractal data, both our denoising diffusion model for \cgguide~and \cfgguide~as well as the postprocessing model are based on the structure illustrated in~\figref{fig: mlp point diffusion}.
 In all our 2D fractal experiments we use a \textit{linear} classifier for \cgguide, similar to the one discussed in~\secref{sec: model 1d gaussian}.

 We train 1) the classifier; 2) unconditional and conditional diffusion models; and 3) the postprocessing model using the optimizer AdamW~\cite{Loshchilov2017DecoupledWD} with a batch size of 4096 points and a learning rate of $10^{-4}$.
 The training iterations for the classifier, the denoising diffusion models, and the postprocessing models are 30k, 100k, and 100k.
+We use the adaptive solver Dopri5 for the postprocessing model when conducting generations.
+We run each evaluation once.